US natgas prices slide 2% on milder weather forecasts, Freeport LNG reductions

 The U.S. is on track to become the world's biggest LNG supplier in 2023, ahead of recent leaders Australia and Qatar.
 Much higher global prices have fed demand for U.S. exports due to supply disruptions and sanctions linked to Russia's war in Ukraine.

-Gas was trading around $10 per mmBtu at the Dutch Title Transfer Facility (TTF) benchmark in Europe TRNLTTFMc1 and $13 at the Japan Korea Marker (JKM) in Asia JKMc1.
+Gas was trading around $12 per mmBtu at the Dutch Title Transfer Facility (TTF) benchmark in Europe TRNLTTFMc1 and $13 at the Japan Korea Marker (JKM) in Asia JKMc1.
+NG/EU

 |